restlessdesign/revere/README.md

 # Revere

-An improved Tumblr share bookmarklet which positions the share pop-up based on the location of your browser window, centering it by default.
+An improved Tumblr share bookmarklet which positions the pop-up based on the position of your browser window, centering it by default.

 ## Installation